Check out or latest addition to the product line-up: CYBREI Cranks and components!

 14.3.
 The Seller shall not be obliged to pay the additional costs to the Consumer if the Consumer has expressly chosen a method of delivery other than the cheapest normal method of delivery offered by the Seller.
 The additional costs are the difference between the cost of the delivery chosen by the consumer and the cheapest delivery method offered by the Seller.

 14.4.
-The Seller may not require the Consumer to pay the costs of the provision of the service, water or heat during the withdrawal period if the Seller has not provided the Consumer with information pursuant to Section 15(1)(f) or (h) of Act No. 108/2024 Coll. or the Consumer has not given his express consent pursuant to Section 17(10)(c) of Act No. 108/2024 Coll.
+The Seller may not require the Consumer to pay for a service provided during the withdrawal period if the Seller has not provided the Consumer with the required information concerning the right of withdrawal and the obligation to pay a proportionate price for the service provided, or if the Consumer has not given express consent to the commencement of the provision of the service before the expiry of the withdrawal period.

 14.6.
 The Seller is obliged to return the payments to the Consumer in the same way as the Consumer used when making the payment, unless otherwise agreed and the Consumer will not be charged any fees.